Moesif/moesif-envoy-wasm-plugin/README.md

 ### 1. Download the Plugin

-The `moesif_api_envoy_filter.wasm` file can be downloaded directly from the GitHub releases page.
+The `moesif_wasm_plugin.wasm` file can be downloaded directly from the GitHub releases page.
 To do so:

 1. Navigate to the [GitHub release page](https://github.com/Moesif/moesif-gloo-filter/releases).
-2. Find the latest release and download the `moesif_api_envoy_filter.wasm` file from the assets section.
+2. Find the latest release and download the `moesif_wasm_plugin.wasm` file from the assets section.

 ### 2. Load the Plugin into your Envoy Proxy

-1. Transfer the downloaded `moesif_api_envoy_filter.wasm` file to the Envoy proxy server.
+1. Transfer the downloaded `moesif_wasm_plugin.wasm` file to the Envoy proxy server.
 2. Place the wasm file in an appropriate directory (for example, `/etc/envoy/proxy-wasm-plugins/`).
 3. Ensure the Envoy proxy has read access to the wasm file.